Death Valley

 Mary's lifetime in Arizona, plus her two decades of natural history education experience, including fourteen years at the Arizona-Sonora Desert Museum, continue to assure BFT's fans an enjoyable and professional learning experience.
 Mary's love of arts, history, great food and friendly, curious people keep her on the go, often getting away with her husband Piet to scout new and special spots to share.
 BFT's guests enjoy Mary's passion for desert flora, ethnobotany and her informative nature interpretations.

 Piet's passion for Baja California, Mexico's natural beauty bloomed on a personal odyssey in the summer of 1962.
 Baja's Frontier Tours began with 4WD camping expeditions—Personalized Wilderness Travels—with Piet’s founding of BFT in Tucson in 1966.
 Programs gradually evolved into the enjoyable and unique learning eco-vacations—Personalized Natural & Cultural History —that Mary and Piet personally create and share with their guests today.
+He's serious about his photography, and enjoys chatting and shooting the natural scene with his guests.

 QUESTIONS & RESERVATIONS?